rsyncOSX/RsyncOSX/README.md

 > [!WARNING]
 > RawCull is currently in development, with frequent code updates.
 Both the user interface and internal technical aspects are undergoing changes.
 > Despite these updates, RawCull remains usable and quite robust.
-There is also a [QUALITY report](https://github.com/rsyncOSX/RawCull/blob/main/QACopilot.md) to read.

 RawCull is a macOS app designed to help you quickly and efficiently cull large sets of Sony ARW A1 mkI and mkII raw photos.
 With a streamlined interface and powerful selection tools, RawCull makes it easy to review, compare, and select your best images.